alexkalergis/Robot-writing-via-Reinforcement-Learning/README.md

 # Robot-Writing-via-Reinforcement-Learning
-This project creates a virtual environment of a 2DOF robot that tires to learn how to write characters and shapes via reinforcement learning.
+This project is about creating a virtual environment of a 2-DOF robot that tries to learn how to write characters and shapes via reinforcement learning.
 Specifically we create 2 agents that uses two different Q-learning methods.
-First, the simple Q-Learning and second the Deep Q-Learning.
+Firstly, we use the simple Q-Learning algorithm and second the Deep Q-Learning.
 Finally, we compare the desired results and the algorithm performances.